ECB to start purchasing covered bonds mid-Oct, ABS in fourth quarter

 "The new measures will support specific market segments that play a key role in the financing of the economy," he added.

-Draghi did not give a figure for the programs, full details of which will be released by the ECB later on Thursday.
+Draghi did not give a figure for the programmes, full details of which will be released by the ECB later on Thursday.

 Following disappointing initial take-up at last month's first offering of TLTROs, Frankfurt's efforts to restart the market for asset-backed securities have come into sharper focus.